Producer Erik Feig to Launch New Studio With $1 Billion Backing from Saudi Arabia

 Erik Feig, the former Lionsgate co-president and current CEO of Picturestart, is embarking on a new business venture with the help of Saudi Arabia and Japan.

-Per the outlet, Feig’s new studio has been backed to the tune of $1 billion by MiSK Group — a fund that is control by Mohammed bin Salman, the Crown Prince of Saudi Arabia — SNK, a Japanese gaming company (which is also owned by MiSK) and MBC Group, a media and entertainment conglomerate that is also controlled by Saudi Arabia’s Public Investment Fund.
+Arena SNK is backed, to the tune of $1 billion, by MiSK Group — a fund that is control by Mohammed bin Salman, the Crown Prince of Saudi Arabia; Japanese gaming company SNK, which is also owned by MiSK and known for series such as “Fatal Fury,” “King of Fighters” and “Metal Slug”; and MBC Group, a media and entertainment conglomerate that is also controlled by Saudi Arabia’s Public Investment Fund.

 While the Saudis have invested in entertainment enterprises before — including Live Nation, LIV Golf, Activision Blizzard, etc. — Arena SNK Studios will reportedly be their biggest investment in a conventional entertainment studio to-date.